 When you finally reach the top of the hill, you understand why the royal family chose this place.
 Great view, a fresh breeze, no commoners to ‘bug’ you, and probably as close to the Gods as they could possibly get.
 Location, location, location!

-Back on low ground, I went to check out the other side of the lake, the ocean front.
+Back on low ground, I went to check out the other side of the lake, the oceanfront.
 As you cross a small bridge, you get to see another ancient Polynesian wonder.
 Just beneath you are what are known as the V-traps.
-These fish traps were laid here centuries ago and still used today.
+These fish traps were laid here centuries ago and are still used today.
 Rocks are laid in connecting V shapes, trapping fish as they’re drawn by the tide.
-The fish swim along the rocks until finally ending their journey in a circularly shaped basin – leaving the locals only the easy task of simply collecting them.
+The fish swim along the rocks until finally ending their journey in a circularly shaped basin – leaving the locals-only the easy task of simply collecting them.
 Ingenious, ah?

 Now on the other side of Lake Maeva, I headed south to locate a nice beach I heard about.
 Along the way, I stopped at Gallery Umatatea where I met artist Melanie Dupre.
 She came here from Ohio in 1999 and simply stayed.
 With all this natural & cultural beauty around, it’s no surprise that an artist finds their inspiration right here in the Garden of Eden.
 A visit to the gallery is a great motivation to discover Huahine and French Polynesia’s other islands.